 It’s important to note that if the IRS determines that you are purposely delaying the collection process, the IRS can use liens and/or levies even while it considers your request for a collection alternative.
 This often happens when a taxpayer has multiple tax years with an unpaid balance or has requested numerous collection agreements that the IRS has denied.

-Taxpayers in Atlanta (and throughout the State of Georgia), who have IRS Income Tax problems, have a friend in Flat Fee Tax Service, Inc. Our IRS tax relief team provides individual taxpayers with expert tax resolution help.
+Taxpayers in Atlanta (and throughout the State of Georgia), who have IRS Income tax problems, have a friend in Flat Fee Tax Service.
+Our IRS tax professionals provide individual taxpayers with expert tax resolution help.

 KNOCK IT OUT OF THE PARK!

-Flat Fee Tax Service, Inc. has a program that provides struggling taxpayers, who have a limited budget, to get the expert IRS help that they need and require.
-Our fees are posted on our websites for the world to see, but, we will reiterate them here for you.
+Flat Fee Tax Service has a program that provides struggling taxpayers, who have a limited budget, to get the expert IRS help that they need and require.
+Our fees are posted on our websites for the world to see.

-Keep the IRS from Putting a Levy on your Wages or Salary!
+Keep the IRS from Putting a TAX Levy on your Wages or Salary!